 If you’re homesick for one of your favorite foods or have an idea for a recipe that would be great in the dining room, let us know!
 Our chefs will work their magic to make sure your dining experience is delicious.

-Varsity athletics will resume with practices in mid-August following the guidelines and schedule reductions recommended by the National Association for Intercollegiate Athletics (NAIA).
+Varsity athletics have resumed with practices following the guidelines and schedule reductions recommended by the National Association for Intercollegiate Athletics (NAIA).
 To learn more about the NAIA Fall Sports update and scheduling, click here.

 - NAIA is requiring COVID testing –seven days prior to the first competition.